What is third-party reproduction?

 When to consider donor egg

-When selecting an egg donor, patients can choose to use a known egg donor or get eggs through an egg bank (anonymous egg donor).
+When selecting an egg donor, patients can choose to use a known egg donor or an unknown egg donor.
 Before proceeding with egg donation, The donor recipient(s) will meet with a counsellor for implications counselling.

 What are the steps involved?